 Frank adds that the first time your horse rears, his feet don't leave the ground.

-"There's just a little hesitation, ? la Strider.
-This is when the ?go button' is just a bit loose, and the horse is testing the program.
+"There's just a little hesitation, a la Strider.
+This is when the 'go button' is just a bit loose, and the horse is testing the program.
 It may not show up again for a while.
 Then the next time the horse may just drop contact with the bit and refuse to step forward.
-Finally, the go button is disconnected completely, and that's when you hear ??and for no reason an with no warning, my horse reared straight up.'"
+Finally, the go button is disconnected completely, and that's when you hear, And for no reason and with no warning, my horse reared straight up.'"

 I "solved" my problem before Strider went up with me, but I wish I could have kept it from becoming a problem in the first place.
 Come to think of it, I'll always owe Strider a debt of thanks--for that wonderfully clear lesson in how bullying works.